Yousof27/Project6/README.md

-# 🚀 Project 6
+# 🚀 Project 6 - Elzero Template 3

-Elzero CSS Templete 3
+Practiced advanced layout techniques and UI effects by rebuilding Elzero Template 3 using HTML5 and CSS3.
+Focused on mastering Flexbox, 2D transforms, and CSS animations to create responsive and interactive designs with clean, structured code.

 <br/>